Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 There is a distinction between movable property and immovable property.
 The house itself is immovable, immobile, and stuck to the ground.

 Movable property is property that can be moved without affecting the structure of the house.
 This can range from furniture and appliances to smaller items such as curtains, net curtains, planters, and things in the garden.
-Buying these items is usually not included in the purchase of the house, so it is essential to consider them.
-Movable property is the property that can be moved without affecting the structure of the house.
-They can range from furniture and appliances to smaller items such as curtains, vitrages, planters, and things in the garden.
-Again, buying these items is usually not included in the house sale, so it is important to bear them in mind when purchasing a house.
-Tip: the moment a price deal is coming up, the seller is most sensitive to selling removable items for a bargain.
+Buying these items is usually not included in the house purchase, so it is important to bear them in mind when purchasing a house.
+Tip: when a price deal comes up, the seller will most likely sell removable items for a bargain.

 Movable property on the property list

-In the 'list of items that a seller usually presents, they can indicate the movable property that will remain (i.e., including the purchase price), the items that will stay behind, and the items that can be acquired for an additional amount.
+In the 'list of items that a seller usually presents, they can indicate the movable property that will remain (i.e., including the purchase price), the items that will stay behind, and those that can be acquired for an additional amount.

 What stays behind in the property?